 Your camper will be supervised 24-hours-a-day while at AstroCamp.
 Cabin counselors are each responsible for a group of 4-6 campers.
 Your camper’s Cabin Counselor will live in a room adjacent to your camper’s room and supervise the group during all non-program time.
 In addition, each cabin counselor is very attentive to their campers’ day-to-day needs and strives to build their group into a team that can hangout together and support each other.
 The Head Counselor, Assistant Summer Camp Director and Summer Camp Director all provide support and assistance to the Cabin Counselors and are always available to provide additional assistance to individual campers.
 All Cabin Counselors attend an 8-day training session at the beginning of the summer before the campers arrive.
 Counselors are trained in emergency procedures, team building, working with campers and understanding health and safety issues.

 Safety at Programs

 At AstroCamp, your camper will participate in a wide range of classes.
 We provide exceptional instruction and supervision by instructors trained in their specific program area.
 Campers and staff are required to follow safety guidelines for each activity and relevant safety equipment such as helmets, life preservers, harnesses, etc. are always used.
 All instructors are trained in first-aid and CPR and all water activities are supervised by trained, certified lifeguards.
-Two-way radios are positioned at each program area and throughout camp for communication with the office, health center and camp directors.
+Every member of our Program and Counseling staff has a two-way radio.
+This allows easy and quick communication with the office, health center and directors.